-What Do You Want to Know?
-Directions: Think about the topic of this training session.
-Answer the first two questions in the space provided below.
-You will come back to this page at the end of the session to answer the last question.
-What do you already know about positive behavior support?
-What do you want to know about positive behavior support?
-To be answered at the end of the session, during review: What have you learned about positive behavior support?
+What Do You Want to Know? questions in the sp about the topic of this training session.
+Answer the first two pace provided below.
+You will come back to this page at the to answer the last question.
+What do you alrea dy know about positive behavior support?
+What do you want to know about positive behavior support? the end of the session, during review: arned about positive behavior support? vinat nave you lot arried about positive benavior support: